• Skip to primary navigation

 2. Turn OFF Wi-Fi Assist

-2. On the next screen, scroll down and disable Wi-Fi Assist by moving the Slider to OFF position.
+Go to Settings > Cellular > scroll down and disable Wi-Fi Assist by moving the Slider to OFF position.

 Disable Wi-Fi Assist on iPhone

-3. Set iPhone to Automatically Join Network
+3. Set iPhone to Automatically Join Wi-Fi Network

-The chances of iPhone disconnecting from Wi-Fi are greater, if your device is not set to automatically join or connect to your Wi-Fi network.
+The chances of iPhone disconnecting from Wi-Fi are greater, if your device is not set to automatically join or connect to Wi-Fi network.

 1. Go to Settings > Wi-Fi > select your Wi-Fi Network.